Openscapes/approach-guide/approach/tooling.md

 ### What do we curate in our Zenodo Openscapes Community?

 Anyone can request to have their Zenodo record listed in the Zenodo Openscapes Community.
 Curator is Stefanie Butland via curator\@openscapes.org.
-We don't want to include *everything*.
+We don't want to include *everything*; too big and its value diminishes.
 We do curate:

 -   Resources on GitHub like the Openscapes Champions Lesson Series, NASA Earthdata Cloud Cookbook, Pathways to Open Science
     -   make a "release" on GitHub and submit that to Zenodo, choose type = other, or lesson.
 See instructions in [Documentation](https://openscapes.github.idocumentation.qmd#make-our-documentation-citable).